valeriogalano/jquery-tree/README.md

 # About
-jQuery daredevel Tree is a jQuery UI widget that you can use to add advanced features to an html tree built using nested unordered lists.
+daredevel's jQuery Tree is a jQuery UI widget that you can use to add advanced features to an html tree built using nested unordered lists.

 It's designed to be fast, lightweight, simple to deploy and setup and highly configurable.